donazizmohammed/departmentdesignproject/README.md

 # departmentdesignproject
-TODO : rewrite everything LOL
+TODO : Write main class for every loop that populates the tables

-**Make the toString statements return the insert statement**
+*Every table should have an object* **done**